Hydrotherapy: Hot-air baths

 Hydrotherapy, especially as promoted during the height of its Victorian revival, has often been associated with cold water, as evidenced by many titles from that era.
 However, not all therapists limited their practice of hydrotherapy to cold water, even during the height of this popular revival.

 The specific use of heat was often associated with Victorian Turkish baths.
 Inspired by David Urquhart's travel book, The Pillars of Hercules, and with Urquhart’s help, Dr Richard Barter built the first such bath at his hydropathic establishment near Blarney, Co.
 Cork, Ireland in 1856.
 Urquhart built the first bath open to the general public in Manchester the following year, and soon baths were being opened around the whole of the then UK and British Empire.
 Over 800 such baths were opened in the British Isles between 1856 and the 1970s.
 Today, only 11 remain open.
-The Turkish bath became a public institution, and, with the morning tub and the general practice of water drinking, is the most noteworthy of the many contributions by hydropathy to public health.
+The Victorian Turkish bath became a public institution, and, with the morning tub and the general practice of water drinking, is the most noteworthy of the many contributions by hydropathy to public health.